studerus/pepper-android-realtime-chat/README.md

 ### Settings Access
 - **Tap the menu** (⋮) in the top-right corner
 - **Adjust** voice, model, temperature, and other preferences
+- **Select API Provider** - Choose between Azure OpenAI and OpenAI Direct
 - **Swipe from right** to access settings drawer

+#### API Provider Selection
+You can switch between different Realtime API providers in the settings:

+- **Azure OpenAI**: Uses `gpt-4o-realtime-preview` with your Azure deployment
+- **OpenAI Direct**: Uses latest `gpt-realtime` model directly from OpenAI

+**Note**: Changing the API provider will restart the session automatically.

 ## 🗺️ Navigation Workflow